Shifting sands of hardware and software in exascale quantum mechanical simulations: [H1] Increased fragmentation in the software stack

 The compatibility between various GPU programming models and vendors is complex, largely due to the growing number of choices involving GPU platforms, programming models, and languages.
 As recently analyzed by Herten~\cite{Herten2023}, while OpenMP is natively supported across the three major platforms—AMD, Intel, and Nvidia—and works with both C\texttt{++} and Fortran, other popular models like OpenACC have limited support on Intel GPUs.
 This underscores the importance of thoroughly assessing a programming model's level of support on a chosen platform before beginning code development.
 Additionally, standardized benchmarks and evaluation tools are needed to effectively compare the performance and capabilities of different programming models.

 The lack of standardization in GPU programming has also led to a variety of community-driven, higher-level models that aim to abstract away vendor-specific details and provide a more portable programming experience.
-Examples of such models include Kokkos~\cite{kokkos}, RAJA~\cite{raja}, Alpaka~\cite{alpaka}, and, to a lesser extent, hipSYCL~\cite{hipsycl} which is limited to AMD and Intel.
-These abstraction models often utilize vendor-native infrastructure in the background, enabling developers to write code that can be deployed on multiple platforms without significant code changes.
-However, the support and standardization of these higher-level models can vary significantly, and relying on community-driven efforts for critical software infrastructures can introduce uncertainties and complexities in the long run.
+Examples of such models include Kokkos~\cite{kokkos}, RAJA~\cite{raja}, Alpaka~\cite{alpaka}, and, to a lesser extent, hipSYCL~\cite{hipsycl} which is limited to AMD and Nvidia.
+These abstraction models often use vendor-native infrastructure in the background, enabling developers to write code that can be deployed on multiple platforms without substantial code changes.
+However, the support and standardization of these higher-level models can vary greatly, and relying on community-driven efforts for critical software infrastructures can introduce uncertainties and complexities in the long run.
 Comparing the performance of various GPU programming models on the LUMI supercomputer~\cite{lumi_gpu_benchmark} reveals the potential of community-driven models like Kokkos in achieving portable performance but also highlights the need for further development and community support to ensure their long-term viability.

-Another important aspect of the software stack is the role of low-level libraries for key computational kernels, such as linear algebra, fast Fourier transforms, and communication routines.
+Another important aspect of the software stack is the role of low-level libraries for key computational kernels, such as linear algebra, FFTs, and communication routines.
 These libraries play a critical role in achieving high performance and efficiency on exascale systems.
 However, the use of different libraries across different platforms can also contribute to software fragmentation.
-For example, while Nvidia provides the highly optimized cuBLAS library for linear algebra operations on their GPUs, AMD offers the RocBLAS library.
+For example, whereas Nvidia provides the highly optimized cuBLAS library for linear algebra operations on their GPUs, AMD offers the RocBLAS library.
 These libraries, despite providing similar functionality, often have different APIs and performance characteristics, further hindering code portability.